vignesh1608/hello-world/README.md

 Hi,

-This is Vignesh, trying out my first code commit. demo repository
+This is Rajesh from Lnt, trying out my first code commit.

+demo repository